Renewables Portfolio Standard (RPS)

-- Guidebooks and Forms for the Renewables Portfolio Standard
+- Developing Guidelines for the 50 Percent Renewables Portfolio Standard

 The Energy Commission and the California Public Utilities Commission work collaboratively to implement the RPS.
 The original RPS legislation assigned the Energy Commission with the following responsibilities:

-Senate Bill X1-2 increased the Energy Commission's role with responsibilities specific to publicly owned utilities:
+Senate Bill X1-2 expanded the Energy Commission's role to include the following responsibilities, most of which are specific to publicly owned utilities:

-- Directs the Energy Commission to adopt regulations specifying procedures for enforcement of the RPS for publicly owned utilities.
+Adopt regulations specifying procedures for enforcement of the RPS for publicly owned utilities (completed in 2013).

-- The Energy Commission refers the failure of a publicly owned utility to comply to the Air Resources Board, which may impose penalties.
+Refer publicly owned utilities found to be non-compliant to the Air Resources Board, which may impose penalties.